timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

 ### Is there any connection between the number of transactions and the transaction fees?
-When it comes to blockchains, a major concern for users is the transaction fees.
-At the end of the day, if a blockchain is too expensive to use, not many people are willing to use it.
-Let’s see if there’s any correlation between the number of Bitcoin transactions and the fees.
+Transaction fees are a major concern for blockchain users.
+If a blockchain is too expensive, you might not want to use it.
+This query shows you whether there’s any correlation between the number of Bitcoin transactions and the fees.
 The time range for this analysis is the last day.
 ```sql